Ronald Acuña Jr. Player Props: Braves vs. Reds

 Ronald Acuña Jr. At The Plate

+- Acuna has 100 hits and an OBP of .403 to go with a slugging percentage of .563.
+All three of those stats rank first among Atlanta hitters this season.

-- Among qualified hitters in MLB play, his batting average ranks third, his on-base percentage ranks seventh, and he is sixth in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks second, his on-base percentage ranks sixth, and he is fifth in the league in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .238 over the course of his last outings.
+- Acuna will look to extend his five-game hitting streak.
+He's batting .348 with one homer in his last outings.

+- In 77.3% of his 75 games this season, Acuna has picked up at least one hit.
+He's also had 30 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.